AWS-Amazon Web Services Cloud Practitioner

 20 EC2 instances, so

-temporarily you're going to have 40 EC2 instances, so it's going to double up a lot on your capacity, but through that
+temporarily you're going to have 40 EC2 instances, so it's going to double up a lot

 period where your environment is being deployed or your new version or